 When a community comes together, something incredible happens.

-As we all face the challenge of self-isolating at home, it’s never been more important to come together online and support one another.
+As we’ve all been faced with the challenge of self-isolating at home this past year, it’s become clear that it’s never been more important to come together online and support one another.

-You can still head over to our event page and see all the amazing posts from across the day:
+Missed the party?
+You can still head over to our event page and see all the amazing posts from the day.

 Why your support is so important

-Through this unprecedented period of isolation, we’re all beginning to understand what it’s like to have our lives suddenly limited.
+Through these unprecedented changes to our way of life, we’re all beginning to understand what it’s like to have our lives suddenly limited.

 Guide Dogs exists to help people with sight loss live the life they choose.
 Our services give people the confidence to get out and about safely – from our life-changing dogs, the support of our sighted guide volunteers, to the skills we provide to children and families.